Alphy97/10614305/README.md

 | Increased collaboration between employess|Scalabily as per the requiremnt not possible.                        |
 |                                          |                                                                     |

-As per the analysis of their curresnt IT set up ,These recommendation would be help them to achieve more result in minimun cost
+- As per the analysis of their curresnt IT set up ,These recommendation would be help them to achieve more result in minimun cost.
-.
-Use of  already bult in platform as a serverices from cloud for developting their applications insted of location virtual machine and purchasing tools needed for the development ,for an example they can use amazon EC2,AWS Lambda,Amazon Lightsail,Elastic loadbalancing
+Use of  already bult in platform as a serverices from cloud for developting their applications insted of location virtual machine and purchasing tools needed for the development ,for an example they can use amazon EC2,AWS Lambda,Amazon Lightsail,Elastic loadbalancing .These recommendtaion would be benefit for them during their application development phase.

 1.Amazon Light sale
 -----------------